kamkor/blog/_posts/2015-10-5-Covariance-And-Contravariance-In-Scala.md

 val softDrink: SoftDrink = softDrinkBox.retrieve
 {% endhighlight %}

-On the other hand, if the user would have added contravariance then he would have made retrieve method unusable.
+On the other hand, if the user would like to use contravariant subtyping then he would have made `retrieve` method mostly unusable.
+That is, any type safety would be gone.
+User could only retrieve

 The compiler wouldn't be able to figure out the correct return type of the retrieve method.

 {% highlight scala %}
 val softDrinkBox: Box[_ >: SoftDrink] = new Box()
 softDrinkBox.put(new Cola)
 // type mismatch; found : _$2 required: SoftDrink
 // val softDrink: SoftDrink = softDrinkBox.retrieve
+{% endhighlight %}

+Java programmers sometimes have to make a collection like `java.util.List` covariant or contravariant in its type parameter.
+The same issues as with `Box` class apply there.

+{% highlight java %}
+// you can't put elements into numbersCov but only retrieve them final java.util.List<? extends Number> numbersCov;

+// you can put elements into numbersContr but can't retrieve them final java.util.List<? super Number> numbersContr;
 {% endhighlight %}

 The fact that use-site variance can make some functionality of the type completely unusable is very bad.
 It makes code unintuitive.
 With declaration-site variance, Scala compiler makes sure that variance annotations are only used when it makes sense, that is, only if they add more flexibility for the user.
 Finally, declaration-site variance makes APIs and code much cleaner than use-site variance.